aurelilys/connect4/README.md

 # Connect 4 Deluxe

-An extensible python connect 4, made for school...
+An extensible python connect 4, made for school.

 ## Run